fbpx

 We love hip thrusts because they are great for strengthening your core, which benefits your general health.
 The results are clients feel more supported and stronger, and these exercises can help shape the glutes, tighten the abs and use the thighs, so many of the larger muscles result in higher calorie burn.

 This foundationary exercise provides stability and strength to avoid back pain from day-to-day activity and exercise.
 Hips thrusts are a winner.
 Recently we got a Mirafit hip thrust bench in our Islington PT workspace if you are interested in using one.
+PT Workspace gym spaces are always regularly upgraded with modern equipment to support our Studio gym rentals and our Gym Hire for workshops and Filming.

 Separately if you’re a PT considering our PT Spaces, please get in touch with the team using the contact page.